On the squashed seven-sphere operator spectrum: Introduction

 The coset description of the squashed seven-sphere is \beq G/H=Sp_2\times Sp_1^C/Sp_1^A\times Sp_1^{B+C}, \eeq where, in order to define the denominator, $Sp_2$ is split into $Sp_1^A\times Sp_1^B$ and $Sp_1^{B+C}$ is the diagonal subgroup of $Sp_1^B$ and $ Sp_1^C$.
 The $G$ irreps specifying the mode functions $Y$ of a general Fourier expansion on $G/H$ are denoted $(p,q;r)$ \cite{Duff:1986hr} and the entire Kaluza-Klein irrep spectrum is derived and tabulated in terms of {\it cross diagrams} in \cite{ Nilsson:2018lof}.
 The present paper will fill in some gaps in our knowledge of the eigenvalue spectrum of the relevant operators on the squashed seven-sphere but some are still missing.
 The remaining issues that we need to address to complete the eigenvalue spectra will be elaborated upon in a forthcoming publication \cite{Nilsson:2021kn}.

 The interest in deriving complete spectra in various Kaluza-Klein compactifications has recently been revived due to the discovery of new powerful versions of the embedding tensor technique.
-However, these methods can be applied directly only when the vacuum is an extremum of some gauged supergravity theory in $AdS_4$ which can be lifted to ten or eleven dimensions, see for instance \cite{Malek:2019eaz, Cesaro:2021haf} and references therein.
+However, these methods can be applied directly only when the vacuum is an extremum of a maximal gauged supergravity theory in $AdS_4$ which can be lifted to ten or eleven dimensions, see for instance \cite{Malek:2019eaz, Cesaro:2021haf} and references therein\footnote{We are grateful to Oscar Varela for a clarification on this issue.}.
 The point we want to emphasise here is that, due to the {\it space invaders scenario} \cite{Duff:1983ajq, Duff:1986hr}, the squashed seven-sphere solution is not of this kind and it therefore seems clear that other methods are required to obtain the $AdS_4$ spectrum in this case.

 There are also potential applications of this work in the context of the swampland program\footnote{We are grateful to M.J.
 Duff for raising some interesting aspects of this question that eventually led to this work.}, see for instance \cite{Vafa:2005ui, ArkaniHamed:2006dz, Ooguri:2016pdq} and references therein.
 This particular connection will be addressed elsewhere.